 - Unpack the new archive to the location where TeamCity was previously installed.

 - If you use a Tomcat server (your own or bundled in .tar.gz TeamCity distribution), it is recommended to delete the content of the

 workdirectory.
 Please note that this may affect other web applications deployed into the same web server.

 - Restore customized settings backed up in step 2 above.
 If you have the customized [TOMCAT_HOME]/conf/server.xml file, apply your changes into the appropriate sections of the default file.

 - Make sure the previously configured TeamCity server startup properties (if any) are still actual.

 - Start up the TeamCity server.

-- Review the TeamCity Maintenance Mode page to make sure there are no problems encountered, and confirm the upgrade by clicking corresponding button.
-Only after that all the configuration data and database scheme are updated by TeamCity converters.
+- Review the TeamCity Maintenance Mode page to make sure there are no problems encountered, and confirm the upgrade by clicking the corresponding button.
+Only after that, all the configuration data and database scheme are updated by TeamCity converters.